ericscharff/smallworld.js/NOTES.md

 The `buildContext` method in the `Interpreter` JavaScript class builds these objects.
 The interpreter's job is to build and then run methods in a context.

+## The Interpreter

+The main job of `Interpreter` is to run bytecode.
+The Smalltalk virtual machine is a stack machine, with intermediate values stored on a stack in the context.
+The bytecodes themselves are one or two bytes, where the opcode (`high`) is four bits, and the operand (low) is 4 or 8 bits.
+For example, the sequence `41` hex has high = 4 and low = 1.
+The sequence `03 21` hex sets high = 3 and low = 0x21.

+Thie yields 15 possible opcodes:

+- 0 - Unused (invalid)
+- 1 - PushInstance (push an instance variable of the receiver on the stack, indexed by low)
+- 2 - PushArgument (push one of the method's arguments on the stack, indexed by low)
+- 3 - PushTemporary (push one of the method's local, aka temporary variables on the stack, indexed by low)
+- 4 - PushLiteral (push one of the method's constants, or literals, on the stack, indexed by low)
+- 5 - PushConstant (push special constant objects like the SmallInts 0-9, `nil`,
+  `true`, or `false`
+- 6 - AssignInstance (set one of the receiver's instance variables to the top of the stack)
+- 7 - AssignTemporary (set one of the method's temporary variables to the top of the stack)
+- 8 - MarkArguments (put arguments into an array)
+- 9 - SendMessage (Send a message to an object)
+- 10 - SendUnary (Send a unary message to an object)
+- 11 - SendBinary (Send a binary message to the top two objects on the stack, optimized for things like integer arithmetic)
+- 12 - PushBlock (push a reference to a block)
+- 13 - DoPrimitive (do something special. low is the arg count, the follwing byte is the number of the primitive)
+- 14 - PushClassVariable (push one of the variables owned by the receiver's class)
+- 15 - DoSpecial (these are auxiliary instructions that didn't fit above, such as returning from a context)